getporter/porter/docs/content/cli/upgrade.md

       --force                      Force a fresh pull of the bundle and all dependencies -h, --help                       help for upgrade
       --insecure-registry          Don't require TLS for the registry --param strings              Define an individual parameter in the form NAME=VALUE.
-Overrides parameters set with the same name using --param-file.
+Overrides parameters set with the same name using --param-file or --parameter-set.
 May be specified multiple times.
       --param-file strings         Path to a parameters definition file for the bundle, each line in the form of NAME=VALUE.
 May be specified multiple times.
+  -p, --parameter-set strings      Name of a parameter set file for the bundle.
+May be either a named set of parameters or a filepath, and specified multiple times.
   -t, --tag string                 Use a bundle in an OCI registry specified by the given tag
 ```